sldesnoo-Delft/q1pulse/README.md

 - loop_range, loop_linspace
 - parallel: starts parallel section where time is not incremented automatically

-Instructions for simultaneous execution on multiple sequences where each sequencer is controlling only 1 output:
+Instructions for simultaneous execution on multiple sequencers where each sequencer is controlling only 1 output:
 - block_pulse
 - ramp
 - set_offsets: Does not advance time.